 Margin bell position: This feature is only available when using 6-key entry into a braille file.
 This feature is much the same as the bell on a Perkins brailler, and indeed you will hear an actual Perkins bell sound through your computer's sound card if present and enabled.

-See TIPS below for more information.
+See Tips below for more on the margin bell.

 Use verbose labels for non-ANSI characters in coded view: This can be especially useful, particularly when characters appear identical, such as these: "Ζ and Z".
 (Can you see any difference?)

 If you check this box, when you enter Coded View (Alt + F3) the Unicode value of the character where the cursor is positioned displays in the DBT Status Line, as shown in the following screen shot.

 For more about non-ANSI characters, see in the Miscellaneous topic in Help.
 In this example, you will find Zeta listed in